AACR-Undergraduate Scholar Awards

 - Awardees are required to submit two annual reports each year commenting on the sessions they attended at each of the two annual meetings, as well as on the other activities they are pursuing.

-Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Virtual Annual Meetings: AACR Annual Meeting 2022 and the AACR Annual Meeting 2023.
-The online award applications will be available in early October.
-The application deadline is November 18, 2021.
+Undergraduate Scholar awards are available to full-time, third-year undergraduate students for participation in two consecutive AACR Annual Meetings: AACR Annual Meeting 2024 and the AACR Annual Meeting 2025.
+The online award applications will be available in September.

 How to Apply